 School visits are generally scheduled between 9:30am and 12pm on weekdays.
 After-school groups can schedule weekend visits.

 Inquiry-based exploration of current art exhibition Home/Land.
-Home/Land pairs true stories of those who escaped or attempted to escape slavery in the years surrounding the Fugitive Slave Act of 1793 with contemporary practices of families separated as a result of colonial ideologies imposed upon cultural and migratory practices on land that professes its freedom.
-Students will discuss selected artworks and create an artwork of their own in examining identity in response to the exhibit.
-This program offers a gallery walkthrough with a hands-on artmaking workshop.
+Home/Land pairs true stories of those who escaped or attempted to escape slavery in the years surrounding the Fugitive Slave Act of 1793 with contemporary practices of family separation on land that professes its freedom.
+Students will discuss selected artworks and create an artwork of their own in examining identity in response to the exhibition.
+This program offers a gallery walkthrough with a hands-on art-making activity.

 Hear behind-the-scene stories of Latimer’s “unconquerable” journey as a self-taught African American inventor and humanist in the 19th century.
 Students will learn about American History, Technology, Citizenship, and Career Choices.